Log Floer cohomology for oriented log symplectic surfaces: Orientable log symplectic surfaces

 \subsection{Compact Lagrangians and Hamiltonian isotopies}

-The ultimate goal of this project is to extend the concept of Fukaya category to the setting of log symplectic geometry; meaning in the simplest case to compact oriented log symplectic surfaces.
 The objects of the Fukaya category of a symplectic manifold are (certain classes of) Lagrangians (potentially equipped with additional data).
-Log symplectic structures are genuinely symplectic on a dense subset of the manifold, which suggests the following definition for Lagrangians not entirely contained in the degeneracy locus $Z$: \begin{defn} A \emph{Lagrangian} submanifold in a log symplectic manifold $(M,Z)$ is a submanifold which is Lagrangian outside $Z$. \end{defn} For our purpose, we are interested in compact embedded oriented Lagrangians which intersect the degeneracy locus $Z$ transversely.
+Log symplectic structures are genuinely symplectic on a dense subset of the manifold.
+For our purposes in this article the following naive definition for Lagrangians not entirely contained in the degeneracy locus $Z$ is sufficient: \begin{defn} A \emph{Lagrangian} submanifold in a log symplectic manifold $(M,Z)$ is a submanifold which is Lagrangian outside $Z$. \end{defn} We are interested in compact embedded oriented Lagrangians which intersect the degeneracy locus $Z$ transversely.
 Such Lagrangians have been studied in general dimensions by multiple authors, including in \cite{mythesis,GZ22}.

-(Potential other objects of the Fukaya category -- those that lie entirely inside $Z$ -- will be discussed in future work.
-As it turns out, the Floer differential of any intersection point in $Z$ is trivial, and the same holds true for higher $A_{\infty}$-operations.)

 In 2 dimensions, the Lagrangian condition is of course trivial, so our object of interest inside closed surfaces are embedded oriented circles intersecting $Z$ transversely, in a finite set of points.
 Any Lagrangians that do not intersect $Z$ at all are fully covered by the symplectic theory, so we are going to focus on the case where this intersection is actually non-empty.
-We are also going to consider oriented log symplectic surfaces with boundary, where the vanishing locus of the log Poisson bivector is precisely the boundary -- as above, these are the objects obtained when a closed oriented log symplectic surface is cut apart along all of its vanishing circles.
+We are also going to consider oriented log symplectic surfaces with boundary, where the vanishing locus of the log Poisson bivector is precisely the boundary -- these are the objects obtained when a closed oriented log symplectic surface is cut apart along all of its vanishing circles.
 The relevant connected Lagrangians in this setting are embedded closed intervals which intersect the boundary transversely in their endpoints, but which do not intersect it otherwise.
-(Note that a single circular Lagrangian in a closed log symplectic surface can be separated into several disjoint intervals when the surface is cut apart into components, but in that setting we are still going to assume that a single Lagrangian is connected.)
+(Note that a single circular Lagrangian in a closed log symplectic surface can be separated into several disjoint intervals when the surface is cut apart into components, but in that setting we are still going to identify each connected component as a separate Lagrangian.)

 The notion of Hamiltonian vector field and Hamiltonian isotopy exists for any Poisson structure, and so in particular for any log symplectic structure:The \emph{Hamiltonian vector field} $X_f$ associated to a smooth function $f\in C^{\infty}(M)$ is $X_f=\pi(\dx f)$.
 A \emph{Hamiltonian isotopy} is the isotopy obtained as the flow of a (potentially time-dependent) Hamiltonian vector field.